lxc/lxcfs/README.md

  - -d can also be passed in order to debug lxcfs

-In order to use lxcfs with systemd-based containers, copy the hook.lxcfs file from this tree to /usr/share/lxc/hooks/lxcfs, then add the following two lines to your container configuration:
+In order to use lxcfs with systemd-based containers, copy the hook.lxcfs file from this tree to /usr/share/lxc/hooks/lxcfs, make sure it is executable, then add the following two lines to your container configuration:

 lxc.kmsg = 0
 lxc.hook.mount = /usr/share/lxc/hooks/lxcfs